asheshkafle/python-Bruit-Force-Caeser-Cypher-Text-/README.md

 basically tries every shift and u need to manually search which one is redable and only works with alphabets not with numbers puncuations or spaces.

-theres a message.txt file which is encrypted you can try to decrypt it
+theres a encrypted text file you can try to decrypt it

 it should look somehting like this after being decrypted: